Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes

 In recent years, frequency-modulated continuous-wave (FMCW) LiDAR technology has advanced beyond traditional LiDAR systems by providing range and per-point Doppler velocity.
 These sensors measure direct motion cues in dynamic scenes by comparing phase shifts across the transmitted chirp sequence.
 However, the use of Doppler for understanding dynamic scenes is still in early stages.

 To address these limitations, we propose Dynamic-ICP, a Doppler-aware variant of ICP that explicitly models scene dynamics and fast ego motion.
-Rather than assuming stationarity, Dynamic-ICP predicts where points will be in the next frame before establishing correspondences.
+Rather than assuming a fully static scene, Dynamic-ICP reduces sensitivity to dynamics by predicting where points will be in the next frame before establishing correspondences.
 Concretely, we exploit per-point Doppler velocity measurements (e.g., from FMCW sensors) to cluster moving objects, reconstruct each object's full 3D velocity, and warp points into their next-frame states, as shown in Fig.~\ref {fig:motivation}.
 A distance-adaptive dynamic correlation then guides correspondence weighting, suppressing spurious matches from dynamic objects while preserving informative structure.

 Compared to approaches that simply reject dynamic points or rely solely on robust loss functions~\cite{behley2018efficient}~\cite{milioto2019rangenet++}~\cite{zhang2014loam}, Dynamic-ICP prioritizes Doppler-consistent pairs and performs correspondence search in a motion-compensated domain.
 The added rotation-only Doppler residual eliminates classic ICP degeneracies and reduces drift in repetitive or low-texture regions.
 In highly dynamic scenes, per-cluster velocity prediction aligns moving objects across frames.
 It also stabilizes orientation under strong ego and object motion.
 All of this is done while retaining the simplicity and real-time efficiency that makes ICP practical.